catenax-ng/catenax-at-home/api-wrapper/services/api-wrapper/openapi.md

 ## Generate `*.yaml` files

-Every module (=subproject) that contains REST endpoints is scanned for Jakarta Annotations which are then used to generate a `*.yaml` specification for that particular module.
+Every module that contains REST endpoints is scanned for Jakarta Annotations which are then used to generate a `*.yaml` specification for that particular module.
 This means that there is one `*.yaml`file _per module_, resulting in several `*.yaml` files.